Cybersecurity for Intelligent Transport

 Labelled by the Committee for industrial security (Comité de la Filière industrielle de sécurité – CoFIS).

 So-called “intelligent” transport, which is increasingly autonomous and connected, offers new services and greater safety for users.
 Paradoxically, because it is hyper-connected, new digital dangers have arisen, such as intrusion into systems, data theft, or cybercriminality, which also affects operating safety.
-The CTI project (Cybersecurity for intelligent transport), launched in June 2016 for a four-year period, addresses this paradigm to inform players in the rail, aeronautical and automobile industries on the design of embedded electronic architectures evolving in compliance with the new standards and regulations.
+The CTI project (Cybersecurity for intelligent transport), launched in June 2016 for a four-year period, achieves good practices in the fields of automobile, rail transportation and aeronautics.

 In economic terms, the goal of the CTI project is to undertake industrial research in the three fields of application – automobile, rail and aeronautics, so as to transpose the most innovative and relevant good practices and IT solutions (secured architectures, secured design, protocol breakthroughs, isolation etc) into the world of cyber-physical systems in which cybersecurity has a direct impact on operating safety.